IngoMeyer441/simple-term-menu/README.md

-                        do not select the currently highlighted menu item when the accept key is pressed (it is still selected if no other item was selected before) -p PREVIEW_COMMAND, --preview PREVIEW_COMMAND
+                        do not select the currently highlighted menu item when the accept key is pressed (it is still selected if no other item was selected before) --multi-select-empty-ok
+                        when used together with --multi-select-no-select-on-
+                        accept allows returning no selection at all -p PREVIEW_COMMAND, --preview PREVIEW_COMMAND
                         Command to generate a preview for the selected menu entry. "{}" can be used as placeholder for the menu